FBoucher/stream-projects/Streams/2020-10-30-Stream137-Working-on-Triavia-the-Trivia-game.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Jason and Frank decided to use TypeScript as the language for the project Triavia.
+And because both of them didn't know how to code in TypeScript, it became the goal of the day.
+Join them in this learning exercise...

 📺 - Twitch archive - stream no.126